louismullie/temp-data/markdown_final/bbd312f8-36be-da07-d7db-be411adcff1c.md

 - Palatal petechiae
 - Pharyngeal and tonsillar erythema
 - Tonsillar hypertrophy with or without exudates Patients with group A strep pharyngitis may also present with a scarlatiniform rash.
 The resulting syndrome is scarlet fever.
 Keep ReadingClinical Guidance for Scarlet Fever.
 Less common symptoms Other symptoms, especially among children, may include:

 - Abdominal pain
 - Headache
 - Nausea and vomiting Subacute illness Respiratory disease caused by group A strep infection in children younger than 3 years of age rarely manifests as acute pharyngitis.

-Instead, these children usually have what is called “streptococcal fever” or “streptococcosis, ” which involves mucopurulent rhinitis followed by:
+Instead, these children usually have what is called "streptococcal fever" or "streptococcosis, " which involves mucopurulent rhinitis followed by:

 - Anorexia
 - Fever
 - Irritability.
 Diagnosis Differential diagnosis The differential diagnosis of acute pharyngitis includes multiple viral and bacterial pathogens.
 Viruses are the most common cause of pharyngitis in all age groups.
 Experts estimate that group A strep, the most common bacterial cause, causes